Agnes ( A2) Azzolino

 2. It introduces you to me as part of your first homework assignment.

-3. It provides a link to your First Assignment, Weekly Reports, and Before Test SUMMARIES.
+3. It provides a link to your First Assignment & Weekly Reports.

 4. It states the policies of my classes.